postersw/AndersonIsland/ReadMe.txt

 ---------------------------------------------------------------------------------------------------------------------
 OneSignal test
-1. See the Audiance segment called "TEST".
+1. See the Audience segment called "TEST".
 You can add users to this.
 Look them up in the All Users segment, and right click and add them to the TEST segment.
-You can pick them out by the "Player ID", which is
+You can pick them out by the "Player ID", but easier to use App Version.
 2. To test: select Messages, New Push, Segment "TEST".
 Enter the message.
 THen click on CONFIRM.
 Note the number of users it will send to.
 3. To test from the API, use the pushtest.php script, which sends to 'Test Devices', which is my phone.
 4/8/19.